Logan Express

-The Logan Express (LEX) is an airport bus shuttle network which operates between Boston's Logan International Airport and Massachusetts suburbs.
-The service, which is funded by Massport, consists of four routes serving suburban park-and-ride terminals in Braintree, Danvers, Framingham, and Woburn, plus an urban route serving the Boston neighborhood of Back Bay.
-The service began in 1986 with a route from Quincy Adams station, which later became the Braintree route, and was expanded over the following decades.
+Logan Express (LEX) is an airport bus shuttle network in Massachusetts, United States, that serves Logan International Airport from the Greater Boston area.
+The service is operated by private bus companies under contract to the Massachusetts Port Authority (Massport).
+The Logan Express network consists of four routes serving suburban park-and-ride terminals in Braintree, Danvers, Framingham, and Woburn, plus an urban route serving the Back Bay neighborhood of Boston.
+Total ridership was 2,583,440 in 2024, including trips by both air passengers and airport employees.